vippsas/vipps-login-api/vipps-login-integrations.md

 # Vipps Login integrations

-#Auth0
+## Auth0

-Add a new Enterprise Connection: Open ID Connect
+First add a new Enterprise Connection of type "Open ID Connect".

+The configuration required is as following:

 Issuer URL can be found as the "issuer" field in the openid-configuration.
 See https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#openid-connect-discovery-endpoint.